 Academic Credit/Cost per Credit/Institution

-The team will be hosted at Israel National Trail rooms in Kibbutz Yiron, 5–6 volunteers per room.
-The rooms are equipped with a refrigerator, microwave, toilet and shower.
+The excavation team will be based at Kibbutz Yiron (15 minutes ride from the site) at the Israel National Trail rooms.
+The rooms are basic dormitories: 5–6 beds, equipped with a refrigerator, microwave, toilet, and shower.
 Please bring your own towel, sleeping bag/bedclothes.

 Open for tours